mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 This is an example of duck typing in action.
 If it quacks like a duck, it must be a duck...
-In this case, if it is a callable like a function, it must be a function...
+In this case, if it is a callable like a function, use it like a function!

-In fact, Python provides a function `callable` that allows you to check if a given object is callable, and naturally, that returns `True` for all the “built-in functions”, regardless of whether they are functions or classes:
+Python even provides a function `callable` that allows you to check if a given object is callable, and naturally, that returns `True` for all the “built-in functions”, regardless of whether they are functions or classes:

 ```py
 print(callable(print))  # True